MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

     - **C#**: appsettings.json
     - **Python**: .env

-    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your cognitive services resource.
+    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your Azure AI services resource.
 Save your changes.
 4. Note that the **image-analysis** folder contains a code file for the client application:

     - **C#**: Program.cs
     - **Python**: image-analysis.py

     Open the code file and at the top, under the existing namespace references, find the comment **Import namespaces**.
-Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Computer Vision SDK:
+Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Azure AI Vision SDK:

 **C#**